danicaj3w/citypop-theme/README.md

 ## About
-This collection of themes consists of common color schemes from citypop and lofi imagery.
-Currently, there are 11 variations of dark themes with varying styles and palettes.
+When I first started developing a theme for my VSCode, I figured it would be a one-time thing and made my first theme with overly saturated blues and pinks.
+It didn't look good AT ALL.
+But before I knew it, I became obsessed with having all kinds of color schemes on my editor, from pastels like Catppuccin's Theme to bold, saturated colors in Shades of Purple.

+This collection takes inspiration from popular themes and combines them with color schemes from citypop and lofi imagery.
+These colors may not be conventional for long periods of coding, and yes, they may take some time getting used to.
+The whole point of a theme is to have fun, so enjoy making different colors pop up as you code.
+Happy developing! ╰(*´︶`*)╯

 ## Previews
 <details>